mandolyte/uw-obsidian/vault/tn/RUT.md

 # 4:7
 ## wga9
-rc://*/ta/man/translate/writing-background
 ### וְ⁠זֹאת֩ (1)
 **Now this was the custom**.
 The writer of the book stops telling the story in order to give some background information that explains the custom of exchange during the time of Ruth.
 Use your language’s way of giving background information in a story.
-(See: [[rc://*/ta/man/translate/writing-background]])
+(See: [[writing-background]])

 ## lgf5
-rc://*/ta/man/translate/writing-background
 ### לְ⁠פָנִ֨ים (1)
 **in earlier times** or **long ago**.
 This implies that this custom was no longer practiced when the book of Ruth was written.
-(See: [[rc://*/ta/man/translate/writing-background]])
+(See: [[writing-background]])

 ## d46w
 ### לְ⁠רֵעֵ֑⁠הוּ (1)
 **to the other person**.
 This refers to the person with whom he was making the agreement.
 In this situation the near kinsman gave Boaz his sandal.
-(See: [[rc://*/ta/man/translate/figs-idiom]]).
+(See: [[figs-idiom]]).

 # 4:8
 ## ab44